prmr/SoftwareDesign/modules/Module-00.md

 How does one approach a software development project?
 Start hacking and hope for the best?
 Probably not.
 This would just be [inviting disaster](http://spectrum.ieee.org/static/the-staggering-impact-of-it-systems-gone-wrong).
 In this pseudo-module, I will present an overview of the important steps we need to take to prepare to develop quality software, from understanding the problem to mapping out a development process to choosing and setting up our tools to sketching an application.

+## Learning Objectives

+After this module you should:

+* Know about the concept of software process and the role it plays in software development;
+* Have a development environment set up.

 ## Notes

 Before jumping into software design, it's important to understand what software design is, and the place it occupies in the more general context of software development.